sanik0300/malyar-apk/README.md

+**#malyar-apk**
-**#malyar-apk** (enough with) ui 2.0 in this commit:
+in this commit:
-- resolved the crash during intervals deletion
+- added json [de]serialization
-- ...and the crash during the attempt to show a snackbar
+- fixed the crash during orientation change
-- refactored the insertion algorithm to deal with overlapping intervals
+- implemented correct overlapping of time intervals during their duration change